 We supplemented the data analysis with a survey of 1,200+ Americans about their Super Bowl watching habits.

 Strategy & Results: This is another example of a digital PR campaign that utilizes seasonal themes to gain access to the news cycle.
 Our media outreach team strategically pitched journalists at both lifestyle and local media outlets in the weeks leading up to the Super Bowl.
-Tailoring pitches about each specific state or metro area for local journalists, and focusing on the broader survey responses for lifestyle and general interest publications.
+We tailored pitches to each specific state or metro area for local journalists, while focusing on the broader survey responses for lifestyle and general interest publications.

 The campaign was wildly successful, securing 173 inbound media placements in a matter of weeks.
 The average Domain Authority (DA) of the websites linking to the campaign was 60, representing the authority and reputation of the publications.
 Notable placements included mentions of our client’s research on HuffPost, FOX News Channel, and MarketWatch.

 Objective: Produce data-driven research that offered valuable statistics about consumer behaviors surrounding shopping for groceries in the midst of a global pandemic.
-We hoped that this research would be both newsworthy and informative such that journalists would cite it in articles and pieces of coverage about the pandemic’s impact.
+We hoped that this research would be both newsworthy enough that it provided value to journalists covering the pandemic’s impact.

 Methodology: We compiled this research for our client, a market research company, using an online survey platform.
 We asked 2,000+ self-reporting users about their grocery shopping habits throughout the Covid-19 crisis.